 Any Cornell College of Arts and Sciences student wishing to become a CAPS major must officially apply to the program.
 Entrance is limited to twenty students per class-year.
 So students are encouraged to sign into the major early upon their admission to the College of Arts and Sciences.
 Students who are interested in the CAPS major should

 - Consult with CAPS Assistant Director, Ms. Haiyan Wang.
 She can be reached at 607-254-5336 or by email at firstname.lastname@example.org.

-- Fill out the application package, which is available to donwload here, or from the CAPS Office at B7, McGraw Hall.
+- Fill out the application package, which is available to download here, or from the CAPS Office at B7 McGraw Hall.

 - Obtain an official transcript from the University Registrar’s office.

-- Return the application package, together with the official transcript to either Haiyan Wang or to Sarah Rice in B7 McGraw Hall.
+- Return the application package, together with the official transcript to either Haiyan Wang or Martha Stettinius in B7 McGraw Hall.

-- Declare the major at anytime—even before completing any CAPS course—yet not later than February of sophomore year in order to be admitted to Cornell in Washington for the fall of junior year; when more than 20 students are likely to declare the major, a selection committee will screen the applications and only 20 will be admitted to the major.
+- Declare the major at any time—even before completing any CAPS course—yet not later than February of sophomore year in order to be admitted to the optional Cornell in Washington semester the fall of junior year; when more than 20 students are likely to declare the major, a selection committee will screen the applications, and only 20 will be admitted to the major.

 Honors in CAPS are awarded for excellence in the major.
 Honors candidates must complete CAPS 4010 and CAPS 4020 (in the senior year), and write an honors thesis.
 (CAPS 4010 and CAPS 4020 may be used to fulfill the requirement for one CAPS elective course.)